 - Does [insert process] ever keep you from reaching your business goals?

 - Without your problem with [insert process or resource], would it be easier for you to reach your goals?

-- If [insert process or operation] didn’t ever occur, what would happen?
+- What would happen if [insert process or operation] didn’t ever occur?

-- Have you had this problem with [insert process or resource] in the past?
+- Have you had this problem with [insert process or resource]?

-- Where do you find you have the most bottlenecks with [insert process or resource]?
+- Where do you find the most bottlenecks with [insert process or resource]?

 - Are there any hidden costs for training, equipment, etc., associated with [insert process or resource]?